 In this blog, we will go over how you can read out the details regarding fault codes and how it is done with the AutoPi TMU device as well as how you can combine fault codes with triggers to make automatic alerts.

-Getting a diagnostics fault code on your dashboard can be frustrating and confusing, because the Malfunction Indicator Light (MIL) doesn’t precisely describe to problem or the severity of the problem.
-A common example of this is the Check Engine Light:
+Getting a vehicle’s diagnostic fault code on your dashboard can be frustrating and confusing because the Malfunction Indicator Light (MIL) doesn’t precisely describe the problem or the severity of the problem.

 Reading error codes

 This means that you will also be able to see where on your trip the DTC became active and also where it became inactive (if it went away on its own), no more driving to the mechanic and leaving because he couldn't see any issues.

-Another advantage of using the AutoPi, is that it will show you a precise description to the error code, a severity range and also give you a possible solution to the problem.
+Another advantage of using the AutoPi TMU device is that it will show you a precise description of the error code, and a severity range and also give you a possible solution to the problem.

 Resetting error codes

-For some error codes it might be possible to fix the error on your own, if you know what you are doing.
-Or sometimes you get an error code with a low severity, which you don't need to react on right now because there is nothing to fix.
+For some error codes, it might be possible to fix the error on your own, if you know what you are doing.
+Or sometimes you get an error code with low severity, which you don't need to react on right now because there is nothing to fix.

 For this, it is possible to reset error codes directly from the AutoPi Cloud.
 The error codes and all details will still be present on the dashboard but will be marked as cleared, and of course no longer visible in the car.

 The AutoPi TMU device gives you an insight into your vehicle’s diagnostic codes and makes it easier for you to clear, read and reset the trouble codes.